Work Experience

 2021-2023

-• Critical thinking, professional judgement, and insight: I reviewed all meeting papers, converse with relevant stakeholders across University, and keep myself appraised of significant internal and external matters to ensure the Vice-Chancellor, Chancellor, Senate Chairs and Chief Governance Officer were adequately briefed on any significant items for consideration at University Governance meetings.
+I reviewed all committee submissions, conversed with relevant stakeholders across University, and kept myself appraised of significant internal and external matters to ensure the Vice-Chancellor, Chancellor, Senate Chairs and Chief Governance Officer were briefed on any significant matters.

-• Self-motivation with a high level of initiative and tact: I worked independently to ensure that each of my committees were running smoothly, the key decision-makers were across any potential contentious discussions that might arise, and that committee matters were progressed as required, noting the frequent need for trade-offs and prioritisations.
+I worked independently to ensure that each of my committees were running smoothly, the key decision-makers were across any potential contentious discussions that might arise, and that committee matters were progressed as required, noting the frequent need for trade-offs and prioritisations.
 This included exercising judgement on Committee concerns and requests and ensuring the relevant reports were bought to Committees as required to support decisions made.

 Centre Manager, Hydrogen Energy Research Centre (HERC)